jhonadc/FamilyTree---NextJS-/README.md

 Family Tree allows family members to safely share, via the internet and cloud storage, digitalized memories (photos, texts, small videos) with other family members for generations to come, in a easy to use interface.

-## General Information

-This is the application diagram.

 ![App Diagram](/public/mainpage.png "Application Diagram")

 ## Technologies Used